Skip to main content

 Is a Perfect 5.0 Star Rating Actually Good for Business?

 I’ve heard so many of our clients stress out about achieving the perfect 5.0 star rating.
-However, we’ve also seen where potential customers are leery of businesses with a perfect 5.0 star rating, believing that it’s too good to be true and the company may have purchased reviews or manipulated their reviews somehow.
+However, we’ve also seen where potential customers are leery of businesses with a perfect 5.0 star rating, believing that it’s too good to be true and the company may have purchased reviews or manipulated its reviews somehow.

 As such, we encourage our clients to deliver the best service they can absolutely provide and be quick to fix mistakes when they happen.

-If you’re hitting an average rating of 4.5-4.9 you’re doing fantastic!
-Don’t worry about getting a perfect 5.0 as customers might trust a 4.9 more!
+If you’re hitting an average rating of 4.5–4.9, you’re doing fantastic!
+Don’t worry about getting a perfect 5.0, as customers might trust a 4.9 more!

 Comparative Review Count